pk7795/meeting-demo/README.md

-This is Bluesea Meet Project.
+This is Atm0s Meet Project.

 ## Getting Started